CatchTheRainbow836/fpsmovement/README.md

 -there is an accuracy meter that can be set
 -uses the same visuals as the player
 -detects when the player is hit, but there is no health system yet, so it only prints "hit player" currently

+fpsmovement5:
+World:
+-combined with maze
+-randomly spawns some enemies after the previous ones have died

+Weapon:
+-some visual improvements
+-added bobbing and idling and swaying

+Player:
+-added crouching